-HMRC’s online form to report material discrepancies can be found here.
+Find the HMRC’s online form to report material discrepancies here.
 Only material discrepancies need to be reported; this does not include small spelling errors or slight differences in the trust name provided that the trust is identifiable from the trust name on the TRS.

 Discounted gift trusts

 HMRC has confirmed in Revenue and Customs Brief 4/23 that the interest rate that it applies to valuation of the retained rights under a discounted gift trust will rise from 4.5% to 6.75%.
 The increased rate will apply from 1 May 2023.

 Where an insurance policy or bond is placed in trust, but the settlor retains some rights, this may give rise to a discounted gift trust.
 The value of the rights that the settlor retains must be calculated to determine the transfer of value on setting up the trust, and the value of the settled property at 10-year anniversaries.